Faculty & Staff Directory

 Ms. Kosow is the Assistant Dean of Students, Director of Student Activities.
 She comes to St. Mark’s from Tilton as the Media Integration Specialist and also worked in the Dean of Students’ office, organizing student activities and leadership, as well as helping to oversee Residential Life.

-Stacey joins St. Mark's as our Associate Dean of Students/Director of Residential Life.
-For the last five years, Stacey served at St. Paul’s School as Associate Dean of Students, where she managed various aspects of the residential life program, including supporting six dormitories on campus, coordinating and building the Prefect program, and managing weekend activities.
+Stacey served at St. Paul’s School as Associate Dean of Students, where she managed various aspects of the residential life program, including supporting six dormitories on campus, coordinating and building the Prefect program, and managing weekend activities.
 Prior to St. Paul’s, Stacey worked at her alma mater, Bowdoin College, for three years as the Director of First Year Programs.
 She earned her Masters Degree at the University of New England with a concentration in Educational Leadership.
 In her summer months Stacey serves as Dean of Students for Explo at Wellesley.
-Stacey lives at SM with her husband Korey and son Caleb.
+Stacey lives at SM with her husband Korey and sons Kaleb and Kason.

-John worked as Director of Athletics at The Bishop's School, Rye Country Day School, and Greenwich Country Day School, before moving to Princeton Day School, where he spent twelve years.
-John lives on Choate Circle with his wife Sandra, and their three children.
+John is proud to be the Director of Athletics at St. Mark's School.
+Previously he was Athletic Director at The Bishop's School, Rye Country Day School, and Greenwich Country Day School, before moving to Princeton Day School, where he spent twelve years.
+John lives on Choate Circle with his wife Sandra, and their three children, Jenna '13, Bridget, and JJ.

 Lindsey Lohwater arrived at St. Mark's in 2010 after teaching for a number of years at the Walnut Hill School in Natick, MA.
 Lindsey is a 'Double Eagle' after earning both her B.S. and M.Ed from Boston College.
 She currently serves as the Department Chair, teaches Biology and is the Director of the Taft STEM Research Fellowship.
 In the past Lindsey has also taught Advanced Biology, Biotechnology, and Anatomy & Physiology.
 In addition to her work in the classroom, Lindsey serves as St. Mark's Sustainability Coordinator.
 She lives on campus with her husband, Justin, their three kids, Peyton, Blake, and Jackson and their dog, Fenway.